MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Calculated_Properties.md

 ## Supported cmdlets

-The following cmdlets support calculated properties using the listed property attributes names as keys in the hashtable.
+The following cmdlets support calculated property values for the **Property** parameter.
+The calculated properties use the following attribute names as keys in the hashtable.

 > [!NOTE]
 > The `expression` attribute can be a script block instead of a hashtable.
 For